General Description of Program

 Students can be admitted to the program as occasional students (see Section 1.4 Student Status/Categories of Students) in order to enroll in a limited number of courses.
 Admission as an occasional student does not ensure admission into the regular program.
 A limited number of courses taken as an occasional student may be transferred for regular program with approval of the Chair of the Master of Science: Rehabilitation Sciences Program and the student's advisor or advisory committee.

 Admission Process and Deadlines

 Prospective students are required to identify and seek approval from a Master of Science: Rehabilitation Sciences Advisor, prior to applying for admission into the program.

-Please see the list of Master of Science: Rehabilitation Sciences Advisors,here.
+Click for a list of Master of Science: Rehabilitation Sciences Advisors,

 Applicants to the Master of Science: Rehabilitation Sciences program who have not contacted an Advisor and been granted approval by that Advisor, may not be eligible for admission.

-For additional information regarding the Master of Science: Rehabilitation Sciences program, email:
+Click to contact the Master of Science: Rehabilitation Sciences program.